foysalthecode/postgreSQL-essentials/readme.md

 ## countries where average student age is greater than 21

     select country,avg(age) from students group by country having avg(age) > 21

+# FOREIGN KEY

+    uniquley identifies row to another table which is connected to the row of this table